A Conic Model for Electrolyzer Scheduling: Modeling the Hydrogen Production Curve

-In contrast to the non-convex approximation $\mathrm{HYP}$-$\mathrm{MIL}$, models $\mathrm{HYP}$-$\mathrm{L}$ and $\mathrm{HYP}$-$\mathrm{SOC}$ further admit the point $h^*=\mathrm{H3}$, located in the blue shaded area, when the relaxation of the hydrogen production curve is inexact.
+In contrast to the nonconvex approximation $\mathrm{HYP}$-$\mathrm{MIL}$, models $\mathrm{HYP}$-$\mathrm{L}$ and $\mathrm{HYP}$-$\mathrm{SOC}$ further admit the point $\mathrm{H3}$, located in the blue shaded area, when the relaxation of the hydrogen production curve is inexact.
 We refer to the discrepancy between $\mathrm{H2}$ and $\mathrm{H3}$ as \textit{relaxation gap}.
-The magnitude of the gap depends on the exactness of the relaxation, which is further discussed in Section~\ref{sec:tightness}.
+The theoretical magnitude of the relaxation gap is upper-bounded by the hydrogen production curve.
+When the electrolyzer operates at full capacity, this is around 17.55 kg/h.
+The actual magnitude of the gap depends on the exactness of the relaxation, which is further discussed in Section~\ref{sec:tightness}.
 Note that for model $\mathrm{HYP}$-$\mathrm{SOC}$, depending on the optimal power consumption $p^*$, the approximation error and relaxation gap may offset each other.

+A solution point $\mathrm{H4}$ with a zero relaxation gap can be recovered from point $\mathrm{H3}$ by reducing the power consumption of the electrolyzer from $p^*$ to $p^{**}$.
+Point $\mathrm{H4}$ is the only exact solution that has the same hydrogen production as point $\mathrm{H3}$.

-In the following, we present the mathematical formulations for all the models. \subsectionspace
+In the following, we present the mathematical formulations for all the models.